GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 ## Best Practices

-1. Always assign a unique UUID to each user definition
+1. Always assign a unique UUID to each user definition.
-2. Include clear, descriptive titles for each user type
+2. Include clear, descriptive titles for each user type.
-3. Ensure all required properties are specified
+3. Ensure all required properties are specified.
-4. Use consistent naming conventions for role-ids
+4. Use consistent naming conventions for role-ids.
-5. Document any custom properties in the system's metadata
+5. Document any custom properties in the system's metadata.

 ### Service Model